-Museum Grants for African American History and Culture are intended to build professional capacity in the African American museum community.
+The Museum Grants for African American History and Culture program funds projects that build professional capacity in African American museums.

 The Institute of Museum and Library Services is the primary source of Federal support for the nation's 122,000 libraries and 17,500 museums.
 The Institute serves as a leader in providing services to enhance learning, sustain cultural heritage and increase civic participation.